 - .
 Participation and Acceptance

-- Eligibility for and participation in the Benevity Causes Portal and Services are determined by, among other things, your organization satisfying the following requirements on an ongoing basis (collectively, the “Eligibility Requirements” ): (i) being recognized as a registered tax-exempt public charity with your local government or regulatory authority (the “Country Authority” ) and under applicable tax and charity laws (“Tax Laws” ); (ii) remaining in good standing with the Country Authority under the Tax Laws and operating in compliance with all other applicable law; (iii) your Eligible Charity, as well as any of its directors, officers, trustees, advisors or employees, not appearing on any local or internationally recognized anti-terror, anti-money laundering, anti-bribery or other ‘watch lists’ including, but not limited to, OFAC, EU Consolidated List, and OSFI Consolidated List (“Watch Lists” ); (iv) maintaining presence only in jurisdictions not subject to international sanctions, (v) if applicable, complying with any declarations submitted by you respecting the provisions of the self-certification form; and (vi) being accurately described in and reflected by your Charity Profile Content.
-Failure to meet any of the Eligibility Requirements may result in, among other things, withholding of distribution of Donation Funds or termination of Services, which may include your organization being removed from the Benevity Causes Portal and the Eligible Charity Database or particular Giving Programs immediately and without notice In the case that you have received Donations Funds when you do not meet the Eligibility Requirements, you agree to return such funds to the Foundation within ten (10) days of a written request to do so.
+- Eligibility for and participation in the Benevity Causes Portal and Services are determined by, among other things, your organization satisfying the following requirements on an ongoing basis (collectively, the “Eligibility Requirements” ): (i) being recognized as a registered tax-exempt public charity with your local government or regulatory authority (the “Country Authority” ) and under applicable tax and charity laws (“Tax Laws” ); (ii) remaining in good standing with the Country Authority under the Tax Laws and operating in compliance with all other applicable law; (iii) your Eligible Cause, as well as any of its directors, officers, trustees, advisors or employees, not appearing on any local or internationally recognized anti-terror, anti-money laundering, anti-bribery or other ‘watch lists’ including, but not limited to, OFAC, EU Consolidated List, and OSFI Consolidated List (“Watch Lists” ); (iv) your Eligible Cause, as well as any of its directors, officers, trustees or employees and authorized agents, not publishing content on behalf of your Eligible Cause that condones violence, incites hatred or promotes discrimination against a group of people that have received protection under applicable anti-discrimination laws (v) maintaining presence only in jurisdictions not subject to international sanctions, (vi) if applicable, complying with any declarations submitted by you respecting the provisions of the self-certification form; and (vii) being accurately described in and reflected by your Cause Profile Content.
+Failure to meet any of the Eligibility Requirements may result in, among other things, withholding of distribution of Donation Funds or termination of Services, which may include your organization being removed from the Benevity Causes Portal and the Eligible Cause Database or particular Giving Programs immediately and without notice In the case that you have received Donations Funds when you do not meet the Eligibility Requirements, you agree to return such funds to the Foundation within ten (10) days of a written request to do so.

 - .
 Receipt of Donation Funds and Other